ad astra 2018 by the numbers

 The Salina Journal has published an article celebrating the festival's five-year anniversary!
 Read it at their website

 Celebrating five years of classical music in russell, Kansas

 For three weekends each July, the Ad Astra Music Festival, founded in 2014, through the Russell Arts Council colors central Kansas with classical music by integrating emerging young artists, community members, and professional musicians.
 Audiences have come to expect fresh, new music alongside vibrant performances of history's richest musical works of art.

-Performances at recent festivals featured jazz, choral, chamber, and orchestral music—including Handel's Jephtha, Saul, and Samson, commissions from 2018 Pulitzer Prize Finalist Michael Gilbertson, Moira Smiley, Bach cantatas, Carissimi oratorios, Schumann song cycles, masses by Byrd, Lassus, and Josquin, classic works by Bernstein, Britten, Duruflé, Dvorak, Grant Still, Haydn, and Zelenka, and new compositions from Matthew Aucoin, Adolphus Hailstork, Ellen Mandel, Libby Larsen, Mary Kouyoumdjian, James MacMillan, Nico Muhly, and Caroline Shaw.
+Performances at recent festivals featured jazz, choral, chamber, and orchestral music—including Handel's Jephtha, Saul, and Samson, Bach's Matthew Passion and various cantatas, commissions from 2018 Pulitzer Prize Finalist Michael Gilbertson, Moira Smiley, Carissimi oratorios, Schumann song cycles, masses by Byrd, Lassus, and Josquin, classic works by Bernstein, Britten, Duruflé, Dvorak, Grant Still, Haydn, and Zelenka, and new compositions from Matthew Aucoin, George Crumb, Adolphus Hailstork, Ellen Mandel, Libby Larsen, Mary Kouyoumdjian, James MacMillan, Nico Muhly, Caroline Shaw, and Kate Soper.